Understanding Invoice Finance

 Watch out for: It works for B2B invoices, not B2C sales.
 It is not a solution for businesses with no invoices to advance against.

-FundTap's version: Select individual invoices (no whole-ledger requirement), no debtor notification, connects to Xero/MYOB/QuickBooks, funds arrive within hours.
+FundTap's version: Select individual invoices (no whole-ledger requirement), no debtor notification, connects to Xero/MYOB/QuickBooks, funds arrive the same day.

 Merchant Cash Advance (MCA)